eCook Meal

 THE CURRY BASE

 Place a pot for the curry over a medium heat with a drizzle of oil.
 When hot, fry the diced Onion for 2-3 minutes until soft and translucent.
-Add the grated garlic and the remaining curry paste to taste.
+Add the grated Garlic and the remaining curry paste to taste.
 Fry for 30-60 seconds until fragrant, shifting constantly.
 Stir in the cooked chopped tomato and 100ml of water, and bring to a simmer.
 Pop on a lid and cook for 10-12 minutes until thickened, stirring occasionally.

 GOLDEN Poppadom